aeshird/salary-prediction-front-end/README.md

 ## Salary Prediction Model (Front End)

-This project is the front end interface for a machine learning model built using Python (see: salary_predictor_api in my GitHub repositories).
-Once the front end interface was connected to the mmachine learning API, Microsoft Azure was used to create a Web App for users to access.
+This project is the front end interface for a machine learning model built using Python (see: salary_predictor_api).
+After the front end interface was connected to the machine learning API, Microsoft Azure was used to create a Web App for users to access the Salary Predictor.

 ---